ramanathanlab/genslm/README.md

 ```
 Note: the `deepspeed` dependency will be removed soon.

 GenSLMs were trained on the [Polaris](https://www.alcf.anl.gov/polaris) and [Perlmutter](https://perlmutter.carrd.co/) supercomputers.
-For information on installation on these systems, please see [`INSTALL.md`](https://github.com/ramanathanlab/genslm/blob/main/docs/INSTALL.md).
+For installation on these systems, please see [`INSTALL.md`](https://github.com/ramanathanlab/genslm/blob/main/docs/INSTALL.md).

 ## Usage